-Kilo vs Datacake: which IoT platform fits your deployment?
+Kilo vs Datacake: which IoT platform is better for LoRaWAN monitoring?

 Datacake is a polished LoRaWAN-first IoT platform with a free built-in network server, 436+ ready device templates, and an AI assistant — it has earned its 40,000+ users.
-Here is where the two platforms genuinely differ, verified against Datacake’s live public pages.
+This page compares the IoT platforms Kilo and Datacake for device management, data visualization, and automation, to help you choose the best IoT platform for your deployment — verified against Datacake’s live public pages.

 Last verified 2026-07-02